 I LOVE to COOK!
 My husband will call me COOKY when I’m a whirling around the kitchen.
-Most nights I am a bit of a dervish, putting something quick on the table between work and being taxi driver for our boys.
+Most nights I am a bit of a dervish, putting something quick on the table between work and managing our home.

 And lastly, well I’ll be honest, I’m a little CŌŌKY, crazy and corny… and I’m okay with that!

-My kids are occasionally picky eaters, which has turned me into a short order cook for breakfast and lunch, however; I only cook one meal for dinner, and everyone tries it.
+I only cook one meal for dinner, and everyone tries it.
 I don’t worry about the variety of what they eat as much as the quality.
 The reality is that they will devour cucumbers and carrots along with a small variety of other fruits and veggies.
-They are as opposite as can be, while one enjoys eggs and bananas, the other detests them, one adores OJ and tomato’s the other gags.
-One likes sandwiches, the other expensive cheeses and summer sausage.
-I know you feel my pain.

 I’m an avid picture taker and digital scrapbooker.
 My girl’s weekends usually consist of a local hotel or mountain retreat and scrapbooking (and eating) the weekend away.